-the work of the Baltic Marine Environment Protection Commission , in particular its Baltic Sea Action Plan adopted in 2007;
+Baltic Marine Environment Protection Commission (HELCOM), in particular its Baltic Sea Action Plan adopted in 2007;

-the activities of other regional fora, such as the Council of the Baltic Sea States (CBSS), the Baltic Sea Parliamentary Conference, the Baltic Sea Hydrographic Commission;
+activities of other regional fora, such as the Council of the Baltic Sea States (CBSS), the Baltic Sea Parliamentary Conference, the Baltic Sea Hydrographic Commission;

-the work of regarding the development of e-Navigation etc.
+.

 The work of the priority area serves to reinforce and supplement these policies at the regional level, while avoiding duplication of efforts.

-Cross-cutting activities supporting all actions of the priority area:

-Flagship projects

-To create a centre for knowledge and innovation in the field of maritime safety and security.
-The project aims to increase knowledge transfer between different groups of stakeholders in the field of maritime safety and security.
-The ambition is to make better use of the results and recommendations of completed, ongoing and upcoming projects in the field, and thereby stimulate innovation and entrepreneurship, and to create new ideas and products in the Baltic Sea region.
-This will be done by facilitating long-term cooperation between different groups of stakeholders and projects in the field of maritime safety and security (Baltic Maritime Science Park project).
-Lead: Region Blekinge, Sweden.
-Deadline: 31 December 2014.

-Action: Create a common maritime management system and monitoring, information and intelligence sharing environment for the Baltic Sea, in compliance with developments at EU level
+Action: Create a common maritime management system and monitoring, information and intelligence sharing environment for the Baltic Sea (CISE), in compliance with developments at EU level

 Create an integrated network of reporting and surveillance systems for all maritime activities, such as maritime safety, maritime security, protection of the marine environment, fisheries control, customs, border control and law enforcement, while respecting relevant data protection requirements.
 In addition, identify any gaps and inconsistencies in fields where cooperation between civil and military entities exist, or could be developed in the future.
 The network should build on existing and future system integration initiatives and pilots, taking into account developments at EU level.

-Implementation of the recommendations on improved information sharing between maritime authorities from the successfully completed Maritime Surveillance North and Baltic Sea Maritime Functionalities projects will contribute to the establishment of permanent information sharing among Member States’ authorities at EU level.
-This is further developed through Directorate-General for Maritime Affairs and Fisheries (DG MARE) cooperation and the Directorate-General for Enterprise and Industry (DG ENTR) surveillance projects.
-Member States are encouraged to participate actively in the implementation and follow-up of these projects.
-This would i.a. create basis for further cooperation projects under the priority area ‘Crime’.

 Flagship projects should be developed to implement this action.
 Proposals for new projects are particularly welcome in these fields: